reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 If you look at our `fetchNotifications` thunk, it has something new that we haven't seen before.
 Let's talk about thunk arguments for a minute.

 We've already seen that we can pass an argument into a thunk action creator when we dispatch it, like `dispatch(addPost(newPost))`.
 For `createAsyncThunk` specifically, you can only pass in one argument, and whatever we pass in becomes the first argument of the payload creation callback.
+If we don't actually pass anything in, then that argument becomes `undefined`.

 The second argument to our payload creator is a `thunkAPI` object containing several useful functions and pieces of information: